matsaleh13/allok8or/doc/dev-log.md

   - Added tests using std::map container with both PassThroughAllocator and DiagnosticAllocator.
   - Got all tests working.
   - Would like better tests for deallocate and allocate_array, but that would probably require intrusive marking of the raw memory buffer.
 Not ready to do that.
-- Question: should I make all allocators default-constructable?
+- Question: should I make all allocators default-constructible?
   - I want to use dependency injection to reduce coupling, so I've been passing backing allocators as args to ctor in both DiagnosticAllocator and StdAllocatorAdapter.
-  - However, if everything is default-constructable, simply passing the allocator type as a template argument should be enough, right?
+  - However, if everything is default-constructible, simply passing the allocator type as a template argument should be enough, right?
-  - Making allocators default-constructable would simplify internal members, holding them by value, not by reference, and ownership would be simpler.
+  - Making allocators default-constructible would simplify internal members, holding them by value, not by reference, and ownership would be simpler.
   - If needed, I could still support traditional DI by adding a ctor overload that takes the type I need, and assigning the internal type to it.
-  - The above implies that all allocators must be copy-assignable and most likely copy-constructable.
+  - The above implies that all allocators must be copy-assignable and most likely copy-constructible.
 This is probably good though, as `std::allocator` requires that also.

 ## 2018-11-22